fleetdm/fleet/docs/Using-Fleet/fleetctl-CLI.md

 ### Reset the password

-When a new user is created, a password reset is needed before that user will be able to perform queries.
-Since an API-only user cannot log in to the Fleet UI, this needs to be done through the REST API.
+When a new user is created, a password reset is needed before that user can perform queries.
+Since an API-only user cannot log in to the Fleet UI, this is done through the REST API.
 We'll be doing this through the terminal using `curl`.

 First, log in to the new user account using `fleetctl login`.
 Once you're logged in successfully to the API-only user, set up a variable to hold the user's token: